Bupyeong High School: Cultural festival: Budeokje

 The BHS has Bugeokje(Korean: 부덕제; Hanja: 富德祭) is the cultural festival held in November or December annually.
 Most students have been took part in chorus, dance, play, photography, sports, science experiments, and among other club programs show off their talents in the festival.
 Also, some clubs like chorus or K-pop dance from neighboring girl's high schools used to take part in the festival.

 Athletics

 The BHS is famous for its excellent sports teams, especially football club and ssireum club.
-In 2018, the Bupyeong High School Football Club (BHSFC) became the champion of the National High School Football League sponsored by the president of Republic of Korea.
+In 2018, the Bupyeong High School Football Club (BHSFC) became the champion of the National High School Football League sponsored by the president of the Republic of Korea.
 It was the 6th champion title.

 In 2019, the Bupyeong High School Ssireum Club (BHSSC) became the high school champion team of the Haksan National Ssireum League.